Entry-Level Writing Requirement

 Q: I plan to take, or have already taken, the AP Examination in English.
 Why do I need to take the AWPE in May?

-A: If by April 1 the University has not received evidence that you have passed the AP exam, you will receive a ticket for the May AWPE.
+A: If the University has not received evidence that you have passed the AP exam, you will receive information about the May AWPE.
 We recommend that you take the May test to increase your chances of passing the Entry-Level Writing Requirement.
 A passing score on either exam (the AP or the AWPE) is enough to satisfy the writing requirement.
-However, a score of 3 or better on the AP examination will enable you to be exempted from one or two of the required Freshman Composition courses (ENGL 001A, ENGL 001B).
+However, a score of 3 or better on the AP examination will also enable you to be exempted from one or two of the required Freshman Composition courses (ENGL 001A, ENGL 001B).

 Q: Is there a fee for the Systemwide Analytical Writing Placement Examination?

 A: Yes, there is a $110 fee for the Analytical Writing Placement Examination.
 You may go online and pay your fee with a credit card.
-This fee will be partially or completely waived if you have already received a waiver of your UC application fees.
+This fee will be waived if you have already received a waiver of your UC application fees.

 Q: What if I take ENGL 004 and do not earn a “C” or above?